carmstrong/multinode-glusterfs-vagrant/README.md

 $ vagrant ssh gluster-server-1 -c 'sudo gluster volume start glustertest'
 ```

+Here, we create a [replicated volume](http://gluster.org/community/documentation/index.php/Gluster_3.2:_Creating_Replicated_Volumes) across three hosts.
+The number of bricks must match the number of replicas.

 ## Mount the volume

 On our client, we can mount this volume and play around with it.